ON THIS PAGE Emphasis Mine In Bible Verses

 I don't know all the keys to success, but one of the keys to failure is to try to please everyone.
 Being controlled by the opinions of others is a guaranteed way to miss God's purpose for your life.
 Jesus said "No one can serve two masters."
 (Pg.
 29)

-While there is no question that we need to seek the approval of God rather than man, the message had nothing to do with winning the approval of others.
-By only quoting part of a verse (without any indication that he has done so) Rick Warren wrested something Jesus said from its context and used it to support the idea he is putting forth.
+Although there is no question that we need to seek the approval of God rather than man, the message had nothing to do with winning the approval of others.
+By only quoting part of a verse (without any indication that he has done so) Rick Warren wrested Jesus' words from their context and used it to support the idea he is putting forth.

 The Savior was speaking about treasures on earth that do not last versus those we store up in Heaven that are permanent.
 He went on to say either our vision is directed at heavenly things or directed at earthly things, then added